 Gingivitis is an inflammation of the gingiva.
 The gingiva turns red and loses its natural shape.
-Bleeding occurs easily, especially toothbrushing.
-In some cases, however, it may lead to loss of tissue between the teeth.
+Bleeding occurs easily, especially when brushing your teeth.
+In some cases, gingivites may lead to loss of tissue between the teeth.

 Periodentitis is a more serious form of gingivitis, also called pyorrhea.
 Plaque and tartar are thin films of food particles and saliva that form on the surfaces of teeth.
-They provide a breeding ground bacteria that cause tooth decay.
+They provide a breeding ground for bacteria which then cause tooth decay.
 The teeth may become loose and may fall out.

 A trench mouth is a painful form of gingivitis gum inflammation.
 Trench mouth happens when there is an excess of normal mouth bacteria resulting in infection of the gums, which turn into painful ulcers.

 The bacteria that cause dental caries can metabolize sugar, produce a corrosive lactic acid and produce a sticky dental plaque.
 The acid in the plaque dissolves the mineral structure of the teeth.
 Eventually the enamel will get a hole.
 The smell comes from a pulp of a tooth that has become necrosed by tooth decay.

 Abscess is an accumulation of infected material (pus) enclosed in the tissues of the jaw bone.
 An offensive odor may be present.

 Dry mouth, also called xerostemia, happens when salivary glands don't work properly and the flow of saliva decreases.
 Saliva is necessary to cleanse the mouth and remove particles that may cause odor.